My Favorite Coconut Rice

 - Water – this recipe uses equal parts full-fat coconut milk and water to cook the rice.
 This is my favorite ratio, and produces fragrant, well-textured coconut rice, which isn’t overly rich or weighed down by additional coconut milk.

-- Kosher Salt – I use Diamond Crystal brand kosher salt in my kitchen (read more about why I love this brand of cooking salt).
+- Kosher Salt – I use Diamond Crystal brand kosher salt (affiliate link) in my kitchen (read more about why I love this brand of cooking salt).
 If you use other brands or varieties of salt, please note that you’ll need to adjust the quantity to account for varying densities.

 How to Make Coconut Rice: